Nicholas282787728/CbLab/concepts/backup-wizard/backup-filesfolders/welcome.md

 ---

 > **\[??
 Other Limitations:\]**

->
-> * ?? no "delete files if they were deleted locally" support \(hybrid backups will not delete files that have been deleted locally - from the cloud/backup destination.
-Or will be purged according to your retention policy.\)
->
-> * ??/ Is it mentioned in the text that there is encryption on the local target, does this include encrypting the name of the files?
+> ??/ Is it mentioned in the text that there is encryption on the local target, does this include encrypting the name of the files?

 ### Enabling Ransomware Protection